Know Your Options

 How it works

-Avelumab, the first checkpoint blockade therapy approved by the FDA (Food and Drug Administration) in 2017 for advanced MCC patients, blocks PD-L1, and essentially removes the brakes on the immune system, releasing T-cells to kill MCC tumor cells more effectively.
+Avelumab was the first immune checkpoint inhibitor approved by the FDA (in 2017) for the treatment of adults and pediatric patients age 12 and older with metastatic MCC.
+This treatment blocks PD-L1 and essentially removes the brakes on the immune system, releasing T cells to kill MCC tumor cells more effectively.

-Another checkpoint blockade therapy, pembrolizumab, binds the PD-1 molecule, activating the immune system to attack MCC tumors.
-The therapy was approved in 2018 for adult and pediatric patients with advanced MCC.
+Another immune checkpoint inhibitor, pembrolizumab, binds the PD-1 molecule, activating the immune system to attack MCC tumors.
+The therapy was approved in 2018 for adult and pediatric patients with locally advanced or metastatic MCC.

 Future treatment possibilities

-The field of immunotherapy is new and growing, giving patients with MCC broader options and new hope for treating and managing the disease.
+The field of immunotherapy is evolving and growing, giving patients with MCC broader options and new hope for treating and managing the disease.
+Studies have looked at using immune checkpoint inhibitors in combinations for patients with advanced MCC, as well as with other treatments.
+Trials are ongoing.

 How it works